Alameda Little League Fall Ball: Frequently Asked Questions

 Can s/he participate in A.L.L.
 Fall Ball?

-A: Yes, players going into Majors Division can participate in A.L.L Fall Ball.
-This is an excellent opportunity to
+A: Yes, players going into the Majors Division can participate in A.L.L Fall Ball.
+This is an excellent opportunity to improve and build on their Spring season successes to increase their skills and baseball IQ.

 Q: Does trying out guarantee placement on a team?

+A: Placement will depend upon the number of volunteer coaches and players.
 We will make all efforts to place players on a team.
-After the July 15thtdeadline, players may be waitlisted.
+After the registration deadline, players may be waitlisted.

 Q: When and where will practices and games be held?